legendary-warriors-warriors-kings

 Other Notable Engagements

-Battle of Ulundi (4 July 1879): The final major battle of the Anglo-Zulu War.
-The British, having learned from Isandlwana, formed a tight infantry square with artillery and Gatling guns.
-The Impi, now depleted and low on rifles, charged into the killing field.
-Despite hopeless odds, they advanced bravely but were mowed down.
-Over 1,000 Zulu died, marking the end of the kingdom.
-Yet the heroism of the Zulu Impi at Ulundi—charging into gunfire with no chance of victory—became a symbol of their martial pride.
-For more on this battle, see Battle of Ulundi on Britannica.
+The Battle of Ulundi (4 July 1879): The final major engagement of the Anglo-Zulu War, Ulundi represented the death knell of the Zulu kingdom.
+The British, having learned the hard lessons of Isandlwana, formed a tight infantry square with artillery and Gatling guns positioned at the corners.
+The Impi, now depleted by months of campaigning, low on captured rifles, and suffering from disease and hunger, faced impossible odds.
+King Cetshwayo gave the order to attack, and the Zulu warriors charged into the killing field surrounding the British square.
+Despite hopeless odds, they advanced bravely across open ground into concentrated artillery and machine-gun fire.
+Over 1,000 Zulu died, and the kingdom was broken.
+Yet the heroism of the Zulu Impi at Ulundi — charging into certain death with no realistic chance of victory — became a powerful symbol of their martial pride and refusal to surrender.
+For additional information on this battle, see Battle of Ulundi on Britannica.

 Decline and Legacy